 - Shipping / Delivery Information

 When linking to shipping information, you can only link to one of eBay approved shipping courier service websites, which you can find here:

 - Legally Required Information

-They is no specific guidelines on this, however if your product does require specific legal information to be supplied then it is best to contact eBay’s customer support to get advice.
-That way you do not run the risk of having your products or account suspended.
+There are no specific guidelines on this.
+However, if your product doesn’t require specific legal information as part of the listing, then it is best to contact eBay’s Customer Support for advice.
+That way you do not run the risk of suspension of your products or account.